Radarr/Radarr/CONTRIBUTING.md

 ## Tools required

-- Visual Studio 2022 or higher is recommended (<https://www.visualstudio.com/vs/>).
+- Visual Studio 2022 or higher (<https://www.visualstudio.com/vs/>).
 The community version is free and works (<https://www.visualstudio.com/downloads/>).
+- JetBrains Rider 2024.3 or higher (<https://www.jetbrains.com/rider/>)

 > VS 2022 V17.8 or higher is recommended as it includes the .NET8 SDK {.is-info}

-- HTML/Javascript editor of choice (VS Code/Sublime Text/Webstorm/Atom/etc)
+- TypeScript editor of choice (VS Code/Sublime Text/Webstorm/etc)
 - [Git](https://git-scm.com/downloads)
 - The [Node.js](https://nodejs.org/) runtime is required.
 The following versions are supported:
   - **20** (any minor or patch version within this)